OurVoiceUSA/HelloVoter/README.md

 ## Features

-This is an administrative user interface for HelloVoter and volunteer-broker.
+This is an administrative user interface for HelloVoter.
 Create teams, manage users, cut turf, and import data.

 ## Development Setup